For Immediate Release

 Contact: Tammy Jones or Paul Takemoto

-Devices containing lithium metal or lithium ion batteries, including – but not limited to – smartphones, tablets, and laptops, should be kept in carry-on baggage.
+Devices containing lithium metal batteries or lithium ion batteries, including – but not limited to – smartphones, tablets, cameras and laptops, should be kept in carry-on baggage.
 If these devices are packed in checked baggage, they should be turned completely off, protected from accidental activation and packed so they are protected from damage.

 Damaged, defective or recalled lithium batteries must not be carried in carry-on or checked baggage if they are likely to be a safety concern by overheating or catching on fire.